Agave Desmettiana (a-GAH-vee de-smet-ee-AY-na) the smooth Agave, is a succulent shrub member of the Agave plant family.

-Smooth century agaves take a very long time to flower in spring to early summer and only does so once in its lifetime.
+Smooth century agaves take a very long time to flower in spring to early summer and only do so once in their lifetime.

 But when it does it will produce 1.5” long pale yellow flowers.
 These flowers sit on a flowering stalk reaching 8’ to 10’ feet tall.

-It can sometimes produce ‘bulbs’ which adds more character to the plant’s appearance.
+It can sometimes produce ‘bulbs’ which add more character to the plant’s appearance.